zephyrproject-rtos/zephyr/doc/kernel_v2/synchronization/events.rst

 A pending event is accepted by a thread by calling :cpp:func:`k_event_recv()`.

-The following code is an alternative to the example above, and uses a dedicated thread to do very complex processing of key presses that would otherwise monopolize the system workqueue.
+The following code is an alternative to the code in the previous section.
+It uses a dedicated thread to do very complex processing of key presses that would otherwise monopolize the system workqueue.
-The event handler function is used to filter out unwanted key press notifications, allowing the dedicated thread to wake up and process key presses only when needed.
+The event handler function is now used only to filter out unwanted key press events, allowing the dedicated thread to wake up and process key press events only when a numeric key is pressed.

 .. code-block:: c